adamhockenberry/bacphlip/paper/paper.md

 classifier (`PHACTS`) to predict lifestyle based off of sequence similarity to a set of query proteins.
 More recently, @mavrich_bacteriophage_2017 described a computational classification method based on detecting a curated set of protein domains but did not make this software available.
+Finally,
+@tynecki_phageai_2020 released a novel modeling framework, `PhageAI`, with an associated `python` API for bacteriophage lifestyle classification.

 Here, we combined the distinct approaches used in previous studies to create an open-source software package for predicting phage lifestyles from genome